alexscotttonge/CV/README.md

 - Endurance events – Ironman, ‘Quadrathlon’ & Ultra marathon
 - Harmonica – Teacher, occasional busker and producer of the Edinburgh Harmonica Conference (link)
 - Hackathons: Product Forge
-- Disruptive Innovation Festival:  I’m a contributor to the Disrup've Innova'on Fes'val (www.thinkdif.co), a global conference with an audience of over 30,000 started by the Ellen MacArthur Founda'on.
-In 2016 I ran an event on ’The Sharing Economy, Nature and Regenera've Ci'es’ with speakers from Biomimicry UK and Strathclyde University.
+- Disruptive Innovation Festival:  I’m a contributor to the Disruptive Innovation Festival (www.thinkdif.co), a global conference with an audience of over 30,000 started by the Ellen MacArthur Foundation.
+In 2016 I ran an event on ’The Sharing Economy, Nature and Regenerative Cities’ with speakers from Biomimicry UK and Strathclyde University.
 - B Corps movement (links etc)